 The easiest place to hook up, if present, is to a DSX-1 Patch panel, diagrammed below.
 The monitor jack is useful for in-service signal monitoring as discussed on the other side of this document.
-The Out and In ports are for out-ofservice loopback testing.
+The T1 test set should be set to "Monitor" mode to use these jacks.
+The Out and In ports are for out-of-service loopback testing.
 Use of these ports takes the data connection down.

-The BTS Master or Cell Master should be set to Terminate Mode when plugged into the DSX-1 Out and In ports.
-Terminate mode is also used with the RJ-48 jacks commonly used between E1 circuit elements.
-In either case, a loopback is required somewhere else on the E1 circuit to return the transmitted signal to the test equipment receiver.
+The BTS Master should be set to Terminate Mode when plugged into the DSX-1 Out and In ports.
+Terminate mode is also used with the RJ-48 jacks commonly used between T1 circuit elements.
+In either case, a loopback is required somewhere else on the T1 circuit to return the transmitted signal to the BTS Master's receiver.

-E1 BER Line Testing with Loopbacks, Errors, and Alarms
+Loopbacks, Errors, and Alarms

 Alarms and Errors are generated on Local Exchange Carrier (LEC) lines, and sometimes, on a network operator's Customer Premises Equipment (CPE).
-Often, the quickest route to the resolution of a problem may be to assist LEC personnel with a loopback test.
+Often, the quickest route to the resolution of a problem may be to assist the LEC with a loopback test.
 In any case, it is helpful to understand how alarms and errors work.